alex-bagnoud/anammox-soil-tree/README.md

 Here is the final version of the tree:
 ![](1-BF_amx_tree/5-itol/3-itol_tree_v2.svg)

 ### 2) Phylogenetic analysis of anammox sequences retrieved from all studies of terrestrial environments

+The second part of this script describes a phylogenetic meta-analysis of all 16S rRNA sequences of anammox retrieved from other studies of terrestrial environments.

+##### 2.1) Input sequences

+All anammox sequences were downloaded using the accession numbers found in literature.
+They have been pooled in this file: